Regular Snoring or Sleep Apnea? What's the Difference?

 - Gasping or choking during sleep

-Sleep apnea affects sleep quality more than regular snoring.
-This is because pauses in breathing usually wakes you to resume breathing.
-Interrupted sleep may cause these additional symptoms for people with sleep apnea:2–4
+Sleep apnea affects sleep quality.
+This is because pauses in breathing usually wake you to resume breathing.
+Interrupted sleep may cause these additional symptoms for people with sleep apnea:1,2

 - Excessive daytime sleepiness